-The Company experienced losses on its U.S. dollar denominated cash, cash equivalents and investments of approximately €19.4 million and €0.4 million for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, the Company held approximately \$98.0 million and \$49.4 million in U.S. dollar denominated cash and cash equivalent accounts and investment accounts, respectively, subject to the fluctuation in foreign currency between the euro and U.S. dollar.
+The Company experienced gains on its U.S. dollar denominated cash, cash equivalents and investments of approximately €6.9 million and €4.1 million for the three and six months ended June 30, 2018, respectively, as compared to losses of €12.0 million for the three and six months ended June 30, 2017.
+The Company presents foreign currency gains and losses on a net basis as either finance income or finance expense depending on whether foreign currency movements are in a net gain or net loss position.
+The Company experienced foreign exchange losses on its U.S. dollar denominated cash, cash equivalents and investments of approximately €2.8 million during the three months ended March 31, 2018, which are reclassified to net gain on foreign exchange for the six months ended June 30, 2018.
+As of June 30, 2018, the Company held approximately \$40.9 million and \$92.6 million in U.S. dollar denominated cash and cash equivalent accounts and investment accounts, respectively, subject to the fluctuation in foreign currency between the euro and U.S. dollar.

 On December 20, 2016, the Company entered into the Incyte Agreements.
-As these contracts are denominated in U.S. dollars, the Company determined that the subscription agreement to sell its own shares to which the Company became committed on December 20, 2016, should be accounted for as a forward contract or a derivative financial instrument which was recognized in the consolidated statement of financial position as of December 31, 2016.
-The interest expense and similar expenses for the year ended December 31, 2017 include an amount of €10.7 million related to the effective settlement of the forward contract on January 23, 2017, the date the shares were issued and the date through which the related expense was incurred.
+As these contracts are denominated in U.S. dollars, the Company determined that the subscription agreement to sell its own shares to which the Company became committed on December 20, 2016, should be accounted for as a forward contract or a derivative financial instrument.
+Interest expense for the three and six months ended June 30, 2017, related entirely to the effective settlement of the forward contract on January 23, 2017.